-IndustriAll Europe, in cooperation with the European Trade Union Institute (ETUI), intends to publish articles in irregular intervals that are meant to give our members ideas and inspiration on how BTUP can be implemented and encourage a discussion on possible ways and methods.
-The suggestions in the articles are practical but based on academic research findings on membership policy and strengthening trade union power.
+IndustriAll Europe, in cooperation with the European Trade Union Institute (ETUI) and other authors, intends to publish articles in irregular intervals that are meant to give our members ideas and inspiration on how BTUP can be implemented and encourage a discussion on possible ways and methods.
+The suggestions in the articles are practical and often based on academic research findings on membership policy and strengthening trade union power.

 Trade unions are looking for methods to grow membership, as well as for new approaches for building collective bargaining power.
 On one side, organising departments, lead organisers and recruitment officers are learning by doing, relying on information from sources they can access.
 At the same time, there are researchers and research institutions that investigate the trade union movement, trade union strategies, membership policies, means for activating workers and understanding attitudes for joining unions.
 We would like to make such expert knowledge and research results accessible for practitioners within trade unions, in an easily understandable and summarising way.

 With this series of articles we are aiming to encourage a lively discussion in your union but also with us.
 We would be very pleased to receive your suggestions for future topics.

 The article “Digital organising – Yes we can!” contains findings from a Unions 21 report and a report by the Friedrich-Ebert Foundation, as well as practical experiences of some of industriAll Europe’s affiliates.
 It is designed to give our members ideas and inspiration for their own digital organising.

 The article ‘An underutilised resource: the revitalising promise of new trade union members’ is about findings from a Belgian study focusing on the willingness of new trade union members to get involved in union activities.
 It provides conclusions and recommendations for union recruitment strategies.
 Find out more…